We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some other science-backed benefits?

 - reduced anxiety

-- better sleep (including sleep issues associated with ADHD)
+- better sleep (including sleep issues associated with ADHD or depression and anxiety)

 - support for individuals with autism